The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • migraine;

-• inflammatory diseases of the central nervous system (central nervous system) - meningitis, encephalitis, arachnoiditis, etc.;
+• inflammatory diseases of the central nervous system (CNS) – meningitis, encephalitis, arachnoiditis, etc.;

 • epilepsy;

-• damage to the central nervous system due to exposure to toxic substances: drugs, alcohol, nicotine, chemical active substances, organic poisons, carbon monoxide and more. others);
+• damage to the central nervous system due to exposure to toxic substances: drugs, alcohol, nicotine, chemicals active substances, organic poisons, carbon monoxide and many others. etc.);

 • ENT pathologies (sinusitis, frontal sinusitis, otitis media, etc.);